23o4i7/Sean-Sejin-Docs/docs/createDiscordAccount.md

 nav_order: 2
 ---

-# Creating a new Discord Account
+# Creating a New Discord Account
 {: .no_toc }

-## Table of contents
+## Table of Contents
 {: .no_toc .text-delta }

 1. TOC